 Easy Taco Soup Recipe to Feed a Crowd

-Delicious Taco Soup Feeds a Large Group!
+Delicious Taco Soup to Feed a Large Group!

-This taco soup recipe, given to me by a friend years ago, has become a favorite that I've passed along to my siblings, my mom, and to friends who taste this recipe and then demand the recipe!
+This taco soup recipe, given to me by a friend years ago, has become a favorite that I've passed along to my siblings, my mom, and to friends who taste this soup and then demand the recipe!

 Another plus about this recipe is the number of servings it makes.
 It fills up a large pot or slow cooker.
-I have known it to feed at least seven hungry adults and two children, with many taking seconds—and having leftovers.
+I have known it to feed at least seven hungry adults and two children, with many taking seconds and having leftovers.
 Oh, yeah!
 It's a great dish for a crowd!

 - 1 lb. ground beef